White Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the favorite in four of their past 10 games and won two of those contests.
+- The White Sox have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their last 10 games with a total, the White Sox and their opponents are 6-4-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their opponents are 5-5-0 when it comes to hitting the over.

-- Bookmakers have not set a spread for any of the White Sox's last 10 games.
+- The previous 10 White Sox contests have not had a runline set by bookmakers.
+Chicago and its opponent have finished below the over/under for three consecutive games, with the average total established by oddsmakers during that span being 8.8.

 White Sox Betting Records & Stats